 Another study published in 2010, set out to determine if resistant starch might reduce the risk of diabetes by improving sensitivity to insulin and reducing fat storage.
 The study gave twenty subjects with metabolic syndrome either 40 grams per day of a resistant starch fiber supplement, or a placebo for 12-weeks.
 Throughout the study, they measured insulin sensitivity and fat storage.
 Subjects who received the resistant starch had significantly improved insulin sensitivity and saw a reduction in fat storage and waist circumference (6).

 So, this magic fiber from bananas seems to helps you eat less, improves insulin function, and helps keep your gut bacteria healthy.
 Not only that, it tastes great in baked goods!

 How to Use Banana Flour

 Compared to other gluten-free alternatives, it doesn’t require the addition of thickeners in baking because it holds together similarly to gluten.
 Due to the high fiber content, you may feel more satisfied with baked goods made from banana flour, since it increases satiety, so you end up eating less overall.

 The benefits of banana flour come from the resistant starch.
 But, once the flour heats over 140 degrees, the resistant starch starts to degrade.
-To get the biggest benefit and the increase in insulin sensitivity, you should eat its raw state.
-If you want to eat it raw, try mixing it into a smoothie or making uncooked treats with it.
+To get the biggest benefit and the increase in insulin sensitivity, you eat in its raw state.
+Try mixing it into a smoothie or making uncooked treats with it.